-Beginning with Camp BlueLAB in August 2017, this new leadership program will connect our veteran CO/LAB actors, who will work as camp counselors, with younger theater students.
-The CO/LAB Leadership Initiative will allow CO/LAB actors to be artistic mentors, modeling positive leadership for younger participants involved with Camp BlueLAB, and as Supporting Artists in our other CO/LAB:connect programs.
+Beginning with Camp BlueLAB in August 2017, this new leadership program connects our veteran CO/LAB actors, who work as camp counselors, with younger theater students.
+The CO/LAB Leadership Initiative allows CO/LAB actors to be artistic mentors, modeling positive leadership for younger participants involved with Camp BlueLAB, and as Supporting Artists in our other CO/LAB:connect programs.
 The Leadership Initiative is offered to our CO/LAB:core actors by invitation only.

 In CO/LAB classes, we teach participants to:

 - Contribute positively and respectfully to an ensemble.

 - Perform confidently in front of family, friends, and the community.

 - Give and receive constructive feedback during the rehearsal process.